 Monoclonal antibody treatment: At least three half-lives must have elapsed prior to registration.
 Such patients should be discussed with the study chair prior to registration.
 For bevacizumab, patients must have received last dose ≥ 32 days prior to study registration.

-Radiation therapy: Patients must have had their last fraction of local irradiation to primary tumor ≥ 12 weeks prior to registration.
-Patients must have had their last fraction of craniospinal irradiation or total body irradiation ≥12 weeks prior to registration.
+Radiation therapy: Patients must have had their last fraction of local irradiation to primary tumor ≥ 12 weeks prior to registration, for local palliative XRT (small port).
+Patients must have had their last fraction of craniospinal irradiation ≥12 weeks prior to registration.

 3. Age: ≥12 months to ≤39 years